 All in all, magnesium plays a crucial part in maintaining heart health and preventing disease.
 One of the best ways to optimize your magnesium levels is by eating healthy foods that are magnesium-rich.

-If you are interested in learning more about our holistic health, I encourage you to schedule an with one of our trusted practitioners at SHIN Wellness.
+If you are interested in learning more about our holistic health, I encourage you to schedule an appointment with one of our trusted practitioners at SHIN Wellness.
 We offer many other holistic treatments such as decompression therapy, acupuncture, chiropractic, neurofeedback, psychology, reiki, nutrition, massage, rolfing and corrective exercise.
-If you need some help figuring out what service is right for you, try our personalized Our Wellness Center and Chiropractor office in Miami Florida specializes in restoring your health!
+If you need some help figuring out what service is right for you, try our personalized consultation.
+Our Wellness Center and Chiropractor office in Miami Florida specializes in restoring your health!